E-Gentleman/MrHyde-Selfbot/README.md

 ## FAQ
 **Selfbots are against Discord TOS, is Mr.Hyde  safe ?**
 - Short answer: Yes, as long  as you don't tell another user and he decides to report you, your account is safe.
-- Technical answer: Yes, Mr.Hyde uses the [Eris Selfbot](https://github.com/erupcja/eris) library which uses a real User-Agent for all requests
+- Technical answer: Yes, Mr.Hyde uses the [Eris Selfbot](https://github.com/erupcja/eris) library which uses a real User-Agent for all requests and only respond to CLI commands.

 ## How to use
 - Install latest version of [NodeJS](https://nodejs.org/en/download/)
 - Install [MongoDB Comunity Edition](https://www.mongodb.com/try/download/community?tck=docs_server) and create a database named `mrhyde`
 - Clone this repository
 - Open cloned folder in a terminal and type `npm i` to download dependencies
-- Open the `config.json` file and add your Discord account token
+- Copy content of `config-example.json` to a new `config.json` file and add your Discord account token
 - Start the bot with `npm start` and type `help` once ready, to get a list of commands